AutoHall: Automated Factuality Hallucination Dataset Generation for Large Language Models: Background and Related Works

 \subsection{LLM Hallucination Detection}

+To detect the hallucination issue, researchers have been making tremendous effort in seeking solutions.
+Existing approaches can be broadly categorized into two types: retrieval-based detection and zero-resource detection.

-To detect the hallucination issue, there are many endeavors to seek solutions.
-On the one hand, prior works focus on resorting to external knowledge to detect hallucinations.
-For instance, ~\citet{gou2023critic} propose a framework called CRITIC to validate the output generated by the model with tool-interaction and ~\citet{chern2023factool} invoke interfaces of search engines to recognize hallucination.
-On the other hand, current research pays more attention to realizing one zero-resource hallucination detection method.
-Typically,~\citet{xue2023rcot} utilize the Chain of Thoughts (CoT) to check the hallucinatory responses. ~\citet{selfcheckgpt} introduce a simple sampling-based approach that can be used to detect hallucination with token probabilities.
+On the one hand, prior works focus on resorting to external knowledge bases to detect hallucinations.
+For instance, Gou et al.~\cite{gou2023critic} propose a framework called CRITIC to validate the output generated by the model with tool-interaction and Huo et al.~\cite{huo2023retrieving} improve the conventional method of retrieving supporting evidence for hallucination detection by incorporating the LLM-generated answer into retrieval query.
+In addition, a unified framework called FACTOOL~\cite{chern2023factool} invokes interfaces of search engines to recognize hallucination.

-Besides, some hallucination benchmarks~\citep{li2023halueval,umapathi2023med,dale2023halomi} are constructed to support detection tasks in numerous scenarios.
-For example, \citet{umapathi2023med} propose a hallucination benchmark within the medical domain as a tool for hallucination evaluation and mitigation. ~\citet{dale2023halomi} present another dataset with human-annotated hallucinations in machine translation to promote the research on translation pathology detection and analysis.

-Nevertheless, there are limitations as they are subject to manually annotated hallucination datasets, which are expensive and time-consuming.
-Meanwhile, the datasets are model-specific, requiring separate annotations for different models, whose applicability will also be affected by model upgrades.
-Furthermore, there is also room for improvement in the performance of current hallucination detection methods.
+On the other hand, current researches pay more attention to realizing zero-resource hallucination detection methods.
+These methods primarily depend on uncertainty of the LLMs~\cite{chen2024quantifying}, which is mainly reflected in self-contradiction phenomenon among their responses or the model’s internal states.
+Typically, Xue et al.~\cite{xue2023rcot} utilize the Chain of Thoughts (CoT) to check the hallucinatory responses.
+Manakul et al.~\cite{selfcheckgpt} introduce a simple sampling-based approach called SelfCheckGPT that can be used to detect hallucination.
+They examine five variants of SelfCheckGPT for measuring consistency via: BERTScore, question-answering, n-gram, NLI and LLM prompting.
+With respect to open-source LLMs, the internal states of LLMs can be used to indicate the existence of hallucination, through the analysis of metrics like token probability or entropy~\cite{azaria2023internal,luo2023zero}.

+Our proposed detection method falls into the zero-resource category which is suitable for both open-source and closed-source models.
+Using AutoHall, our up-to-date constructed datasets can evaluate whether these detection methods remain consistently applicable regardless of model upgrades and then we expect our work to lay a solid foundation for subsequent research in hallucination detection.